Kimplul/hid-tmff2/README.md

         Use the default evdev ways, i.e. https://www.kernel.org/doc/html/v5.1/input/ff.html

-    + Currently there is no support for this driver in oversteer(https://github.com/berarma/oversteer), but ffbwrap(https://github.com/berarma/ffbtools) should, at least in theory, work.
-Although I have to say that I haven't got it to work so far.
+    + Currently there is no support for this driver in oversteer(https://github.com/berarma/oversteer), but ffbwrap(https://github.com/berarma/ffbtools) should work.